-Experience poetry in its natural habitat with HHLT and Hudson Highlands Nature Museum at the Poetry trail -- free and open to the public from dawn to dusk Saurday, Oct.
-12th -- sunday, November 17th.
+Experience poetry in its natural habitat with HHLT and the Constitution Marsh Audubon Center and Sanctuary at the Poetry trail -- free and open to the public from dawn to dusk Sunday, July 20th -- sunday, August 17th.

 - Dress comfortably for a walk on the trail.

 - Try your own hand at writing nature-inspired poetry with our Poetry Rocks! basket found at the beginning of the trail.